Cherokee Freedmen: Terminology

 "Freedmen" is one of the terms given to emancipated slaves and their descendants after slavery was abolished in the United States following the American Civil War.
-In this context, "Cherokee Freedmen" refers to the African American people who enslaved by Cherokee people before 1866.
+In this context, "Cherokee Freedmen" refers to the African American people who were enslaved by Cherokee people before 1866.
 It includes the descendants of such former slaves, as well as those born in unions between free or enslaved African Americans and Cherokee Nation citizens, and the term "Cherokee Freedmen descendants" is also sometimes used to identify contemporary members of the group.

 Several Cherokee Freedmen descendants have continued to embrace this historical connection.
 Others, after having been excluded from the tribe for two decades in the late twentieth century and subject to a continuing citizenship struggle, have become ambivalent about their ties.
 They no longer think identifying as Cherokee is necessary to their personal identity.